obi-a/ragios/README.md

 * Ragios is re-designed & re-written to be modular, memory efficient, distributed, and scalable.

-* Ragios runs as a set of tiny distributed microservices, communicating with each other via ZeroMQ, and packaged with docker-compose.
+* Ragios runs as a set of tiny distributed microservices, communicating with each other via ZeroMQ, and packaged with docker-compose, easily run it on a (kubernetes cluster)(https://github.com/obi-a/ragios/wiki/Run-Ragios-on-a-Kubernetes-Cluster).

-* Only dependency required to run Ragios is docker-compose.
+* Only dependency required to run Ragios locally is docker-compose or just run it on a Kubernetes cluster.

 * Plugins
   + Ragios relies on plugins to perform tests on different types of systems.
 The plugins are plain old ruby objects, any test/check that could be performed in ruby code could be performed by Ragios.
 Developers can create plugins to meet their specific needs.